CleanData/Datasets/karven_datahub_io/README.md

-will clean this up later
+## Issues

+###  Datahub
+When datahub returns internal server error, the script sleeps for 50 seconds and retry.

+###  Code
 The current code should work for all ckan implementing sites.
 Codes in testing stages should run only from files to minimize datahub accesses.

 copied exameple datasets.json and formats.json to parsing_code directory b/c comments on first line cannot be parsed

 Natural Language Processing doesn't work for spam filtering b/c of good adjectives like collaborative, statistical.
-Datasets with zero resources are dropped from data/datasets.json
+Datasets with zero resources are dropped from data/datasets.json automatically.

 ## Running the scripts
 ### To run through the entire site